Transformer-Based ASL Fingerspelling to Text

 - Lighting, occlusion, or partial hands can degrade landmarks.

-Next steps include light personalization with a few user examples, optional beam search for long words, and mobile deployment with quantization.
+Next steps: light personalization with a few user examples, optional beam search for long words, mobile deployment with quantization.

 FAQ

-Landmarks expose the essential signal which is hand motion.
+Landmarks expose the essential signal — hand motion.
 They reduce input size and speed up training while improving robustness across camera setups.

 It models temporal context so the system can disambiguate similar handshapes by using motion before and after each frame.